kelloggm/cs-490-website/hw6.md

 </p>

 <p>
-The grading server uses <tt>Python TBD</tt> for this assignment.
-(Yes, this is a change from other Homeworks.)
+The grading server uses Python 3.10.12 for this assignment.
+(Yes, this is a change from other homeworks.)
 </p>

 ### HW6a: Mutation Testing (Python)